A one-year pilot project to explore a new way to offer transit service

 - Credit card – pay in the app

-- Any Calgary Transit pass, ticket or transfer (including low income passes, senior yearly passes, and the UPass) – select the option in the app then show your pass/ticket to the driver.
+- Any Calgary Transit pass, ticket or transfer (including regular monthly passes, low income passes, senior yearly passes, and the UPass) – select the option in the app then show your pass/ticket to the driver.

 Vehicles operate between these hours only.
 Rides cannot be booked that would arrive or depart outside of service hours.